-- Standard & Poor's Ratings Services uses a principles-based approach for assigning and monitoring ratings globally.
+- 1. Taiwan Ratings Corp. uses a principles-based approach for assigning and monitoring ratings globally.
 These broad principles apply generally to ratings of all types of corporates, governments, securitization structures, and asset classes.
-However, for certain types of issuers, issues, asset classes, markets, and regions, Standard & Poor's complements these principles with specific methodologies and assumptions. - 2.
-Readers should read this article in conjunction with "Understanding Standard & Poor's Rating Definitions," published June 3, 2009, and "Methodology: Credit Stability Criteria," published May 3, 2010. - 3.
-Standard & Poor's assigns credit ratings to both issuers and issues, and strives to maintain comparability of ratings across sectors and over time.
-That is, Standard & Poor's intends for each rating symbol to connote the same general level of creditworthiness for issuers and issues in different sectors and at different times.
+However, for certain types of issuers, issues, asset classes, and markets, Taiwan Ratings complements these principles with specific methodologies and assumptions. - 2.
+Taiwan Ratings generally adopts, on a mutatis mutandis basis, the ratings criteria used by S&P Global Ratings.
+There is a defined correlation, and a resultant general mapping guideline, between Taiwan Ratings' ratings scale and that of S&P Global Ratings.
+Readers should therefore read this article in conjunction with "Understanding Taiwan Ratings' Rating Definitions," published Nov.
+18, 2014, "Understanding Standard & Poor's' Rating Definitions," published June 3, 2009, and "Methodology: Credit Stability Criteria," published May 3, 2010. - 3.
+Taiwan Ratings assigns credit ratings to both issuers and issues, and strives to maintain comparability of ratings across sectors and over time.
+That is, Taiwan Ratings follows S&P Global Ratings' principle and intends for each rating symbol to connote the same general level of creditworthiness for issuers and issues in different sectors and at different times.
 Enhancing comparability requires calibrating the criteria for determining ratings.
-Standard & Poor's calibrates criteria through various means including measuring default behavior across sectors and over time, applying common approaches to risk analysis, and using a common set of macroeconomic scenarios associated with the different rating levels.
-The scenario associated with the 'AAA' rating level is one of extreme macroeconomic stress--on par with the Great Depression of the 1930s.
+S&P Global Ratings calibrates criteria through various means including measuring default behavior across sectors and over time, applying common approaches to risk analysis, and using a common set of macroeconomic scenarios associated with the different rating levels.
+The scenario associated with S&P Global Ratings' 'AAA' rating level is one of extreme macroeconomic stress--on par with the Great Depression of the 1930s.
 The scenarios associated with the lower rating levels are successively less stressful.
+In adopting this scenario-ratings association, Taiwan Ratings further considers the correlation between its ratings scale and that of S&P Global Ratings, to ensure alignment with the general mapping quideline between the two scales.
 Credits rated in each category are intended to be able to withstand the associated level of macroeconomic stress without defaulting (although we might significantly lower the ratings on those credits as economic stresses increase).